Computational Tools in Weighted Persistent Homology

 The purpose of this paper is to reformulate some classical computational tools in homology theory in the context of weighted persistent homology.
 An important computational tool in homology theory is the Mayer-Vietoris sequence which can largely shorten the computations by handling well the subcomplexes.
 The Bockstein spectral sequence is a classical tool for recovering the integral homology from mod $p$ homology.
 In the situation of weighted persistent homology, it is convenient to consider the chains with coefficients in $\Z/2\Z$ (see \cite{Zomorodian2005,edelsbrunner2012persistent,boissonnat2014computing}).
 It is important to explore the Bockstein spectral sequence on weighted persistent homology as a tool to recover the integral weighted persistent homology so that one can obtain more topological information on weighted data.

 In this paper, we study further properties and applications of weighted homology and persistent homology.
-Weighted simplicial homology \cite{Dawson1990,ren2017weighted} is a generalization of simplicial homology, that reduces to the usual simplicial homology when all the simplices have the same nonzero weight.
+Weighted simplicial homology \cite{Dawson1990,ren2018weighted} is a generalization of simplicial homology, that reduces to the usual simplicial homology when all the simplices have the same nonzero weight.
 For weighted simplicial complexes, we allow weights in a commutative ring $R$ with unity.
 When considering weighted homology, we require the ring $R$ to be an integral domain.
-In \cite{ren2017weighted}, it is shown that weighted persistent homology can tell apart filtrations that ordinary persistent homology does not distinguish.
+In \cite{ren2018weighted}, it is shown that weighted persistent homology can tell apart filtrations that ordinary persistent homology does not distinguish.
 For example, if there is a point considered as special, weighted persistent homology can tell when a cycle containing the point is formed or has disappeared.
 Hence, weighted persistent homology is a richer invariant than persistent homology.

 Our approach to weighted persistent homology is to weight the boundary map.
 There are also various other approaches to adding weight to persistent homology \cite{bell2017weighted,Petri2013,buchet2016efficient,edelsbrunner2012persistent}.